Ciela2002/manga-/CONTRIBUTING.md

 # Contribution Guide

-Thank you for your interest in contributing to Manga+!
+Thank you for your interest in contributing to Manga-!
 This document provides guidelines for contributing to this project.

 ## How to Contribute